Opiate Withdrawal and Detox

 Here are some of the most common medications used during opiate detox:

 Clonidine is often prescribed to suppress withdrawal symptoms and treat high blood pressure.
+It is especially useful in reducing symptoms of anxiety and stress.
 It is available as an oral tablet or patch that is worn on the skin.
-Clonidine is an adrenergic agonist, meaning that it does not cause the euphoric feelings commonly associated with opioid painkillers.
+Clonidine does not cause the euphoric feelings commonly associated with opioid painkillers.
 As a result, the drug also has little potential for abuse and physical dependence.
 This makes it easier to discontinue the use of the drug once withdrawal symptoms subside.

-Methadone is a widely used medication in detox settings.
+Methadone was once widely used medication in detox settings, but has largely been replaced by buprenorphine.
 It is typically prescribed to help patients ease off of the drug they originally became dependent on.
 As a long-acting opioid, methadone is most effective as a long-term treatment method for patients struggling with chronic opiate addiction.

 Get Help for an Opiate Addiction